TySP-Dev/PacCrypt-Webapp/README.md

 - Type your message or upload a file
 - Enter password (Advanced AES)
 - Hit Execute
-- Then hit `📋 Copy Output`
+- Boom Encrypted/Decrypted Text/File

 ### 📤 Share Files

 - Upload a file with two passwords:
   - Encryption password
   - Pickup password
-- Get a shareable URL and click `📋 Copy Link`
+- Get a shareable URL and click `Copy Link`

-### 🎮 Pac-Man *like* Game
+### 🎮 Pac-Man __like__ Game

 - Type `pacman` in the input box
-- Game appears with `Restart` and `Exit` buttons
-- Arrow key and Swipe controls 🕹️
+- Arrow key and Swipe controls
-- Game restarts and a new seed is generated once all dots are eaten
+- Game restarts and a new seed is generated once all dots are gone

 ---

 ## 🛠️ Admin Panel

-Visit `/adminpage` after setting up credentials at `/admin-setup`.
+Visit `/adminpage`

+> [!NOTE]
+> You will be redirected to `/admin-setup` if you have not set a username and password yet.

 Features:
 - 🔄 Restart server
 - 🔃 Update from GitHub (git pull)
-- 🧽 Clear uploads
+- 🧽 Clear PacShare uploads
 - 🔐 Change admin password
 - 📝 View logs
 - ⚙️ Adjust upload settings